 By paying the registration fee, members join the whole program, which includes signing up for classes and participating in other activities.

-- NEW!
-Participate at all Kent/Sussex OLLI programs—Join either the OLLI Dover or the OLLI Lewes/Ocean View program as your primary location, and then sign up for as many classes as you like regardless of location (Dover, Lewes, Ocean View or off-site).
+- Participate at all Kent/Sussex OLLI programs—Join either the OLLI Dover or the OLLI Lewes/Ocean View program as your primary location, and then sign up for as many classes as you like regardless of location (Dover, Lewes, Ocean View or off-site).

 - Members join by paying the program’s membership fee for the full year or the current semester.